Official websites use .gov

 Indicator Institution Methodology

-MCC uses four components of this indicator, which are focused on Biodiversity and Habitat, Ecosystem Services, Fisheries, and Agriculture.
+MCC uses four components of this indicator, which are focused on Biodiversity and Habitat, Forests (Ecosystem Services in FY24 and earlier), Fisheries, and Agriculture.
 The Biodiversity and Habitat component measures the share of terrestrial and marine areas that are protected, as well as the protection of rare species and their habitats.
-The Ecosystem Services component measures annual loss of tree cover, wetlands, and grasslands.
-The Agriculture component measures the sustainable use of nitrogen and pesticides in farming.
+The Forests component measures forest and forest landscape loss, tree cover loss and change in tree cover, and forest landscape integrity.
+The Agriculture component measures the sustainable use of nitrogen, phosphorus, and pesticides in farming.
 The Fisheries component measures the sustainability of fishing practices, including the share of fish caught from overfished populations, and the use of harmful fishing practices such as trawling.

 MCC Methodology